wildjames/T2-lifestyle-checker/notes.md

 Writing tests, noticed that the age bands are "41-65", "64+".
 Again, I would usually clarify with whoever wrote the spec, but I will assume this is supposed to be 41-65 and 65+.

 Some tests written.
 Needs more coverage.
+However, I'm calling it here or the project will get away from me.